kulia/Hilbert-Huang-transform/README.md

 # Academic Hilbert-Huang transform
 A light version of Signal Analysis Lab's Hilbert-Huang Transform software for Matlab.
+This version uses the Normalized Hilbert Transform to define and calculate the amplitude and phase.

 ## Copyright notice
 Copyright (C) Signal Analysis Lab AS - All Rights Reserved